lardbit/nefarious/DEVELOPMENT.md

 ##### Basic development server

-This method is the default Django development server but doesn't support websockets.
+This method is the default Django development server but *doesn't support websockets*.

     DEBUG=1 python src/manage.py runserver 8000

 It'll be now running at [http://127.0.0.1:8000](http://127.0.0.1:8000)

-*NOTE: this method won't support websockets*

 ##### Development server with websockets

 This method runs the production server (with hot reload) and supports websockets.

+Collect all the static assets:

     python src/manage.py collectstatic --noinput

+Run the server:

-    DEBUG=1 uvicorn nefarious.asgi:application --reload
+    uvicorn nefarious.asgi:application --reload

 It'll be now running at [http://127.0.0.1:8000](http://127.0.0.1:8000)